LaserSoft Imaging: 1990–2000

-2000 - 2010
+2000–2010

-LaserSoft Imaging released SilverFast version 5.0 in 2000, version 6.0 in 2002, version 6.5 in 2006 ant the latest version 6.6 in 2008.
+LaserSoft Imaging released SilverFast versions 5.0 in 2000, 6.0 in 2002, 6.5 in 2006, 6.6 in 2008, and 9 in 2020.

 LaserSoft Imaging changed the company into a public corporation (Aktiengesellschaft) in 2001; the founder is the sole shareholder.

 Today, LaserSoft Imaging has implemented scan software for over 300 scanners for Mac OS 9, Mac OS X and Microsoft Windows 98, 2000, XP, Vista.
 In the beginning LaserSoft Imaging's software was mainly distributed in Germany, but now, SilverFast is distributed globally through distributors as well as world-wide bundle agreements with manufacturers such as Canon, HP, Seiko Epson, Cruse, Leica Camera AG, Microtek, Nikon, Pacific Image Electronics, Pentacon GmbH, PFU/Quato, Plustek, Samsung, and Umax.

-The company also supports high-end scanners such as the Heidelberg (Linotype) Topaz, Tango, Nexscan, and Chromagraph (3300 and 3400).
+The company supports high-end scanners such as the Heidelberg (Linotype) Topaz, Tango, Nexscan, and Chromagraph (3300 and 3400).
 LaserSoft Imaging's SilverFast was awarded "best color management software of the year 2008" by the European Digital Press Association (EDP).

-The award was given for improving the dynamic range of most scanners with its Multi-Exposure feature and for automatic creation of ICC profiles.
-The Fogra came to a similar conclusion after testing LaserSoft Imaging's IT8 targets and SilverFast's colour management system in 2009 by attesting full conformity to the strict ISO norm 12641.
-The HDRi raw data format was also developed in 2009.
-By adding the RAW data of the infrared channel to the usual RAW data it contains any readable image information for later post processing.
+2019-Present

+In 2019, Lasersoft Imaging's Advanced IT8 Target which conforms to ISO 12641-2:2019 (Part 2: Advanced colour targets for input scanner calibration) specification, was successfully certified through Fogra Research Institute for Media Technologies eV.

 Products

-The company's products can be classified in four different categories :
+The company's products can be classified into four different categories :